 With Apptricity asset-based telematics the Company can see inventory, tools and materials transported on every truck.
 The Company can track parts, equipment, tools, inventory, vehicles and crews with greater precision — warehouse to vehicle to work order – reducing shortages and improving asset tracking.
 By eliminating misplaced products or tools and matching onboard inventories to daily job assignments, Company crews can run more efficiently and productively.
 The Company can have full visibility into what they have in stock, what is going on and off of the work trucks, calculated end-of-life dates, and analytical reports detailing pertinent vehicle data and information on driver behavior.
 Solutions support cloud-based computing, allowing users to have secure, accessible data wherever they are.

-With Apptricity Asset-based telematics, the Company can address many of the unique challenges found in plant construction:
+With Apptricity Asset-based telematics, the Company can address many of the unique challenges found in plant construction.

-High-value Equipment and Tools Stolen, Lost or Misplaced
+Challenge: High-value Equipment and Tools Stolen, Lost or Misplaced

 Through RFID-based asset tracking, the Company can choose any RFID tag to suit their tracking needs.
 The Apptricity Asset Management solution can interface with any RFID tag to grab important location data.
 Some assets may require realtime location information, while some may only need to be scanned once a day.
 Any RFID tag, regardless of cost, or how frequently it communicates with the server, will work with Apptricity solutions.